The Science of Healthy Baby

 Plus, it’s hard to resist that amazingly soft skin!
 Baby’s skin is much more delicate than your own.

-- Baby skin is thinner than adults, and may be more sensitive to irritants.
+- Baby skin is thinner than adults and may be more sensitive to irritants.

 - Skin needs to remain properly hydrated to keep its barrier strong.
 Daily moisturizing with lotion or oil can help maintain skin’s essential hydration.

 Understanding what makes your baby's skin delicate and how best to protect it has been the focus of years of study at JOHNSON’S®.
 We design all of our baby products to support baby’s uniquely different and still developing skin.
-Look for the CLINICALLY PROVEN MILDNESS™ trademark, only from JOHNSON’S®, which lets you know you can trust this product for baby skin care.
+Look for the CLINICALLY PROVEN MILDNESS™ trademark, only from JOHNSON’S®, which lets you know you can trust this product for baby skincare.

 Did you know your baby is able to smell before she’s even born?
-Scent is such an important sense because it is directly linked to and influences emotion and memory in the brain.
+The scent is such an important sense because it is directly linked to and influences emotion and memory in the brain.
 Enjoyable and familiar scents have been shown to improve mood, calmness and alertness, and the scent of a mother can help reduce crying.
 Studies have also shown that babies bathed with a fragranced bath product or baby oil, compared to those who were not, displayed 30% more engagement cues with their parent after bathtime.